 \subsubsection{$U_2^B U_2^A$: Playing the first card}

-In the first round 1, player $A$ has two cards on his hand, the card-index set is $\{1,2,3,4\}$, so the index set in \autoref{eq:cp_action} is $\mathcal{C}_2 = \{(i,j): 1\le i< j\le 4\}$.
-With the chosen encoding, playing a card transforms the state
+In round 1, player $A$ has two cards in hand.
+The card-index set is $\{1,2,3,4\}$, so the index set in \autoref{eq:cp_action} is $\mathcal{C}_2 = \{(i,j): 1\le i< j\le 4\}$.
+With the chosen encoding, playing a card transforms the card state

-which amounts to flipping the middle qubit, i.e. $q_1,q_4,q_7$ or $q_{10}$ depending on the card.
-Each factor $CP_2^4$ in \autoref{eq:card_playing_gate} thus acts on two qubits via $X_lX_mSP_{l,m}$ for $i,j\in\{1,4,7,10\}$.
-Note, that we have to apply a version of the circuit, that is controlled by the condition that exactly two of the player qubits $\{q_0,q_3,q_6,q_9\}$ are in state $\ket{0}$.
-We do not have to condition on the table-qubits resp. their ancillas, because in the first round they all are in state $\ket{0}$.
-After applying all factors of the corresponding unitary $U^A_2$ the state is now an equally weighted superposition of twelve basis states with probabilities of $\tfrac{1}{12}\approx 0.083$ as shown in \autoref{fig:firstcard}.
+which amounts to flipping the middle qubit, i.e., $q_1,q_4,q_7$, or $q_{10}$, depending on the card.
+Each factor $CP_2^4$ in \autoref{eq:card_playing_gate} therefore acts on two qubits via $X_lX_mSP_{l,m}$ for $i,j\in\{1,4,7,10\}$.
+Note that a version of the circuit has to be applied that is controlled by the condition that exactly two of the player qubits $\{q_0,q_3,q_6,q_9\}$ are in state $\ket{0}$.
+No conditioning on the table qubits or their auxiliary qubits is needed, because in the first round they are all in state $\ket{0}$.
+After all factors of the corresponding unitary $U^A_2$ have been applied, the state is an equally weighted superposition of twelve basis states with probabilities of $\tfrac{1}{12}\approx 0.083$, as shown in \autoref{fig:firstcard}.

-The same circuit, with the only change that the condition is now on two player-qubits being in state $\ket{1}$, implements the unitary $U_2^B$ for player B.
+The same circuit implements the unitary $U_2^B$ for player B, with the only change being that the condition is now on two player qubits being in state $\ket{1}$.

-The result is now an equally weighted superposition of 24 basis states with probabilities of $\tfrac{1}{24}\approx 0.042$ as shown in \autoref{fig:secondcard}.
+The result is an equally weighted superposition of 24 basis states with probabilities of $\tfrac{1}{24}\approx 0.042$, as shown in \autoref{fig:secondcard}.